tdhdpilot/neural-network-challenge-1/README.md

 2. Based on the data you chose to use in this recommendation system, would your model be using collaborative filtering, content-based filtering, or context-based filtering?
 Justify why the data you selected would be suitable for your choice of filtering method.

 3. Describe two real-world challenges that you would take into consideration while building a recommendation system for student loans.
 Explain why these challenges would be of concern for a student loan recommendation system.

+### Discuss creating a recommendation system for student loans

+> See relevant section in Jupyter notebook file for questions and answers.

 ### Sources